 For the pattern to be officially recognized as a strong reversal signal, two non-negotiable rules must be met:

-- Midpoint Close Rule: The closing price of a bearish Candle 2 MUST close below the midpoint (50%) of a real body of the bullish Candle 1.
+- Midpoint Close Rule: The bearish Candle 2 MUST close below the midpoint (50%) of the real body of the bullish Candle 1.
 A deeper close into Candle 1 strengthens the signal of seller conviction.

 - Context Rule: The pattern MUST be preceded by a clear, established uptrend.
 If it appears during a sideways or consolidation phase, it loses its meaning as a powerful reversal indicator.